BUFFALO RUN ADVENTURES |Antelope Island Buffalo Run

 Dates and Times

-Ok, you’ve made the decision to read a bit further about this little event, so, here’s a description of the various courses.
+Ok, you’ve made the decision to read a bit further about this little event, here’s a description of the various courses.
 The 25K and 50K are the same, and the 50 mile and 100 mile are the same, for the longer races you just go around the course again.
-Oh, by the way, the courses will remain the same as last year if you’ve run out here before.

 Go from the start out to the White Rock trailhead.
 Turn a sharp left at the trailhead at the fence and head uphill.
 Keep going uphill.
 After a couple of miles the trail levels off.
 Stay on this trail and follow it as it goes on the saddle on the east side of the island.
 The trail turns back west.
 When you get to the fork with the bench, keep going straight and up the hill to the Elephant Head aid station.
 Stop there, get drinks, food, drop bag stuff etc. Then head out on the Split Rock loop, going down Death Valley first.
 Run that loop until you get back to the Elephant Head aid station, do your thing there.
 Once you leave Elephant Head, you head back towards the east until you get to a sweeping left fork in the trail on the saddle.
 Go left here and follow the trail along the hillside and around to the front side.
 Go down the hillside to the White Rock Bay aid station.
 If you’re doing the 25K, keep going to the finish, if you’re doing the 50K, head back out for another trip.
 The elevation gain for each trip around is about 2000’.